Ana Cristina Botero

-Ana Cristina Botero Cadavid (born in Medellín in 1968), is a Colombian actress, mainly active in the world of television, but also with participation in some Colombian plays and films.
+Ana Cristina Botero Cadavid (born 1968) is a Colombian actress.
+She is mainly active in television, but she also participated in some Colombian plays and films.

 Career

-Ana Cristina is the daughter of actor, librettist and director Jaime Botero Gómez, niece of actress Dora Cadavid and sister of actors Óscar and María Cecilia Botero.
+Botero is the daughter of actor, librettist and director Jaime Botero Gómez, niece of actress Dora Cadavid and sister of actors Óscar and María Cecilia Botero.
 She debuted on television when she was very young in the telenovela Lejos del Nido, starring her sister, María Cecilia and directed by her father, Jaime.

 After remaining active in the theater, she returned to television in 1987 to join the cast of the soap opera Destinos Cruzados, a production starring her sister again.
 Two years later, she appeared in the series Los Dueños del Poder, along with Luis Eduardo Arango, Víctor Mallarino and her sister María Cecilia.

 She began the 1990s by joining the cast of the successful telenovela La Casa de las Dos Palmas by Manuel Mejía Vallejo, starring Gustavo Angarita, Vicky Hernández and Edmundo Troya.
 The same year, she acted in the series Por qué mataron a Betty si era tan buena muchacha?
 Since 1992, she was part of the cast of the humor series Vuelo secreto, playing Silvia.

 In the new millennium, she recorded appearances in the series El Precio del Silencio (2002) and A.M.A.
 La Academia (2003) before moving to Chile with her husband.
 She has a child named Santiago Barón Botero, who is very proud of the artistic career of his mother, his aunt Maria Cecilia and his grandfather, Jaime.